 Of course, the various herbal recipes were (and still are) based on the local cultural habits of each part of Thailand.
-Recipes contain fresh, dry or boiled herbs, or a combination.
+Recipes contain fresh, dry or boiled herbs, or a combination thereof.
 Some herbs are used for their medicinal properties, others simply for the pleasant smell they give.

 After bathing, the water on the skin is left to dry slowly without wiping it away.
-It is believed that the remaining herbal materials on the skin will be absorbed better and produce a deeper and longer lasting effect.
+It’s believed that the remaining herbal materials on the skin will be absorbed better and produce a deeper and longer lasting effect.

 Some of the benefits claimed for herbal baths are: